Christ Central Aiken

 1411 York Street

 The mission of Christ Central Aiken is to enrich our community by uniting volunteers to help families in need through education, food, clothing, and job skills training

 We begin by meeting the basic needs, essentials such as food, clothing, and prayer.
 Then we provide teaching and training in areas needed to secure and retain employment, stabilize families, develop Christian character, and improve lives of individuals and their families.
 Youth mentoring is offered on Tuesdays, Wednesdays and Thursdays.
 All ministries are provided free of charge.

-Our vision is to see Aiken become a city where an increasing number of young people graduate from high school, adults are able to find employment, poverty is clearly on the decrease, and both the natural and spiritual needs of its citizens are being met.
+Christ Central Aiken was the second of Christ Central Ministries Mission Stations beginning in 1998.
+Our vision is to see Aiken become a city where an increasing number of young people graduate from high school, adults are able to find employment, poverty is clearly on the decrease, and both the physical and spiritual needs of its citizens are being met.

 Opportunities for You: